claucece/helpful-decaf-448/notes.md

 Test are written in C++, so, in order to use a function on it, you will need to expose it to C header and C++ header.

-For doing a test, it is always you to do this order:
+For doing a test, it is always good to do this order:

 1. Change the file: `src/decaf_fast.c`
 2. Expose the function to the c header: `include/decaf.h`